TaylorJadin/digciz-honors-tutorial/pages/01.home/session-04/item.md

 * [WayBack Machine](https://archive.org/web/)

 ### Why was the web such a big deal?

 * Web sites are viewable using Web browsers
 * Available to anyone with an internet connection and a computer that can run a web browser, not just the members of a particular BBS
 * HTML is easy to read / write
+  * Anyone can learn it by looking at other websites
   * Hyper Text Markup Language
     * Hypertext = Links!
     * Markup = kind of like code, but more like a document

 ### Let's look at some HTML (I promise its not that scary)

 * Visit [the first web page](http://info.cern.ch/hypertext/WWW/TheProject.html)
 * Right click on the page and select **View Page Source** (in Chrome)
 * Open Notepad (Windows), Textedit(Mac), or the text editor of your choice